pasztorpisti/migrate/README.md

 ### 2. Initialise migrations

-Initialise the database by creating a migrations table:
+Initialise the database by creating the migrations table:

 ```bash
 migrate init
 ```

 This has to be performed only once for a given DB.
+Executing it again is a no-op.

 ### 3. Create migration file(s)